RampNetwork/ramp-instant-sdk/README.md

 // NOTE: it's done automatically, you can call `.show()` immediately without waiting for this event {
   type: 'WIDGET_CONFIG_DONE',
   payload: null,
   widgetInstanceId: string,
 }

+// Sent when the widget failed fetching internal configuration.
+// This is when the loader hides.
+// NOTE: it's done automatically, you can call `.show()` immediately without waiting for this event {
+  type: 'WIDGET_CONFIG_FAILED',
+  payload: null,
+  widgetInstanceId: string,
+}